 Did you know you can buy all kinds of groceries at Amazon?
 I am always amazed at the sales Amazon offers.
-If you have Amazon Prime, shipping is free on most products.
-If you choose five subscribe and save items in one month’s time, you get an additional 20% off those items.
 AND, Amazon offers many grocery coupons you can clip to add to the wonderful discounts you’re already getting.
 I have so much fun shopping Amazon groceries!
 (Some Amazon grocery coupons are for not-so-healthy foods, so if you see those, run far, far away.)

 In addition, I use Swagbucks, which I redeem for Amazon gift cards.
 This means I can take advantage of all the great deals I find at Amazon, plus use a gift card to get the food for free or partially free!
 Learn more about Swagbucks here.